momochi000/typewar/README.md

 ## CURRENT

-#### Write a library for battle icons
-I'll fill them in as I need them but it'll be good to have the framework in place
-#### Display an icon indicating attack/defense mode
-If possible, change the player stance as well
-Move the fsm for attack/defense etc mode onto the player.
-Probably it's own component.
-Figure out how to get the battle manager to communicate with this component so it does the right thing.
-#### Create tracker project for this and convert readme to slurper format
 #### BUG: Skill with comma as text fragment is broken
 Occaisionally a skill gets a single comma for its text fragment text.
 In this case it accepts the first input then breaks.
-#### REFACTOR: rewrite the way battle manager stores and references battle entities
+#### Create tracker project for this and convert readme to slurper format
 #### On crafty.pause, pause AI and stuff
 Pausing crafty fires a Paused event that we can listen to to do the things.
 #### REFACTOR: redo the way character sheets are built and come in from server